faker-js/faker/CONTRIBUTING.md

 ## Good to know

 - The project is being built by [esbuild](https://esbuild.github.io) (see [bundle.ts](scripts/bundle.ts))
 - The documentation is running via VitePress.
+  Make sure you **build** the project before running the docs, cause some files depend on `lib`.
   Use `pnpm run docs:dev` to edit them in live mode.
 - The tests are executing `vitest` against `test/**/*.spec.ts`

 ## Architecture